 Sal-Meter Negative Definition v1.0 — What Is NOT a Sal-Meter

-The exclusion boundary that prevents dilution, false equivalence, and unauthorized CAIS compliance claims
+The exclusion boundary that prevents dilution, false equivalence, proxy confusion, unauthorized CAIS compliance claims, and GitHub-helper overreach

-Within the wider stack, this document is not the positive definition of Sal-Meter.
-It is the exclusion lock that protects the designation against misuse, imitation, false equivalence, and non-canonical redefinition.
+This document is not the positive definition of Sal-Meter.
+It is the exclusion lock that protects the designation against misuse, imitation, false equivalence, proxy substitution, and non-canonical redefinition.

 Abstract